-Georgia C.A.R.E.
-Project is a volunteer-led organization that believes it is time to end marijuana prohibition.
+Georgia Campaign for Access, Reform and Education, Inc. (Georgia C.A.R.E.
+Project) is dedicated to the reform of Georgia’s antiquated cannabis laws.
+We are a volunteer-led organization that believes it’s time to end marijuana prohibition.

 - Allowing patients unfettered, safe access to tested and regulated medical marijuana that is grown, packaged and sold in Georgia.